bayram96/URL-Shortener-Node.js-freeCodeCamp/README.md

+# This project is part of freeCodeCamp Node.js and Express.js Basics Certification Projects
+# npm packages, basic Node, basic Express, MongoDB, and Mongoose.

 # APIs and Microservices Projects - URL Shortener Microservice

 Build a full stack JavaScript app that is functionally similar to this: https://url-shortener-microservice.freecodecamp.rocks/.
 Working on this project will involve you writing your code using one of the following methods: